matplotlib/matplotlib/doc/devel/MEP/MEP28.rst

 --------

 It is not yet clear how subplot aspects can be specified and how this constrains the overall layout.
-We need more example.
+We need more examples.

 Implementation